ruchee/vimrc/vimfiles/bundle/vim-js-vue/README.md

     endfunction
     ```

-- `GetVueSubtype() => String` Return value is one of `'html', 'javascript', 'css', 'scss', ...`.
+- `GetVueSyntax() => String` Return value is one of `'html', 'javascript', 'css', 'scss', ...`

-- `OnChangeVueSubtype(subtype)` An event listener that is called when subtype changes.
+- `OnChangeVueSyntax(syntax)` An event listener that is called when syntax changes

-    You can also define an event listener function `OnChangeVueSubtype(subtype)` in your `vimrc` to get the subtype and set its local options whenever it changes.
+    You can define it in your `vimrc` to set local options based on current syntax

     ```vim
-    " Example: set local options based on subtype function!
-OnChangeVueSubtype(subtype)
+    " Example: set local options based on syntax function!
+OnChangeVueSyntax(syntax)
-      echom 'Subtype is '.a:subtype
+      echom 'Syntax is '.a:syntax
-      if a:subtype == 'html'
+      if a:syntax == 'html'
         setlocal commentstring=<!--%s-->
         setlocal comments=s:<!--,m:\ \ \ \ ,e:-->
-      elseif a:subtype =~ 'css'
+      elseif a:syntax =~ 'css'
         setlocal comments=s1:/*,mb:*,ex:*/ commentstring&
       else
         setlocal commentstring=//%s